marcopennekamp/lore/specification/multi-functions.md

 ### Multi-Function Values

 When a multi-function isn't immediately called, a **multi-function value** is created.
 This is a function value taken from the multi-function based on the given type context.
-For example, if we have an expression `map([1, 2, 3], foo)` and `foo` is a multi-function, the type inference algorithm will simulate multiple dispatch for the input type `(Int)`, because we're mapping over a list of integers.
-If exactly one function `foo: Int => String` is in the fit, the type of the resulting function value will also be `Int => String`.
+For example, if we have an expression `map([1, 2, 3], foo)` and `foo` is a multi-function, the type inference algorithm will simulate multiple dispatch for the input type `(Number)`, because we're mapping over a list of numbers.
+If exactly one function `foo: Number => String` is in the fit, the type of the resulting function value will also be `Number => String`.
 At run time, multiple dispatch is still performed every time the function value is called.